Who is this course for?

 Format: Hybrid.
 Time commitment: 12 years.

 The listed price is $135.
-Confirm the latest tuition, fees, and payment options with [object Object].
+Confirm the latest tuition, fees, and payment options on the provider website.

 The listing includes a certificate signal.
 Confirm credential eligibility directly with the provider before enrolling.